Overview: Are you discouraged? Are you the parent of a tween or teen boy? Here are 9 different ways to help you through this difficult phase of life.

 And remember, what you are doing is making a HUGE difference in your son’s life!

 The year that my oldest son turned 13 was one of the most discouraging ones I ever had.
 I dealt with health issues in our extended family, business setbacks, and an extremely harsh winter which kept us inside the house way more than normal.
 Add to that a tween and teen boy who were starting to feel the effects of their raging hormones and none of us was totally sure how to handle it.
-It makes for some long, long, long, days.
+It made for some long, long, long, days.

 But the difficult phases of life will pass and you and your children will be better for it if you persevere.
 Now that my sons are older and are on the other side, our lives are so much more pleasant.
 The laughter has returned to our household.
 My oldest son and I have long, wonderful conversations again.
 And I’m finding that he has great advice to share with us.
 Parenting has become a pleasure again.
 At least most of the time.